godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 #### Rendering sequence

 Godot efficiently adds or removes steps according to how rendering is configured, so the list presented below should be interpreted as "worst case scenario".
-As you will probably notice, given effects are so harcoded into the rendering pipeline, they are extremely efficient.
+As you will probably notice, given effects are so hardcoded into the rendering pipeline, they are extremely efficient.
 Godot with all the effects enabled runs nicely on low-end hardware.

 ###### 1. Depth buffer pre-pass